Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Starting off with a personalised salutation to the hiring manager

-• A brief introduction of yourself and your qualifications
+• Introducing yourself and showcasing your relevant qualifications

 • Highlighting your relevant experience and skills

-• A statement of your interest in the position and the company
+• Expressing your enthusiasm for the position and the company

 • Providing a professional closing and your contact details

-I believe my abilities and experience make me an strong candidate for this role.
-I would welcome the opportunity to talk with you more about the ways I can be a valuable asset on your staff.
+I believe my credentials as well as my experience make me a excellent candidate for this job.
+I would welcome the opportunity to speak with you further about how I can contribute to your team.

 Sincerely,